lindaJaber/PUI2018_lj1232/HW8_lj1232/ReadMe.md

 In Assignment one I enjoyed looking into data for my home country Lebanon.

 In Assignment two I finished my Citi Bike project.
-I found easier now to go throught the different phases of the analysis as I have built more experience.
+I found it easier now to go through the different phases of the analysis as I have built more experience.
 I learned about and used Authorea for the first time to write a summary about my project.

 ## Assignment 1
 ![alt text](../HW8_lj1232/Syrian_Refugee_Settlements_in_Lebanon.jpeg)